bBogdanLitu/PartialConflict-Legends/README.md

 <p align="justify">You don't like my take on the stats and/or names of the generals?
 Edit them yourself by modifying the configuration file, following the given format (generals.json).
 Give yourself an easier start by creating the most overpowered unit possible, make every enemy as strong as a dying snail or sabotage the other contenders by giving them absolutely nothing to work with (might fire back (?) ).

 Why the name 'Partial Conflict'?
-Because it can't be compared to its 'inspiration' - [Total War: THREE KINGDOMS](https://www.totalwar.com/total-war/total-war-three-kingdoms).
+Because it can't be compared to its 'inspiration' - [Total War: THREE KINGDOMS](https://www.totalwar.com/total-war/total-war-three-kingdoms) - [Gameplay (my own)](https://www.youtube.com/watch?v=EjgtD9rqzyU).

 Why 'Legends'?
 Because you can field Sachil Onil to do your dirty work.